belu/microquark/docs/GRAALVM.md

 ```

 Seems some classes are instantiated via Reflection but have not been registered.
 First, I tried to register the classes
 manually (via `reflect-config.json`).
-But this took no end.
-Therefore I was searching for a better solution.
+This took no end, therefore I was searching for a better solution.

 I found the solution in another blog article by the GraalVM team...